warrenfalk/rocksdb-sharp/README.md

 RocksDb is supported only in 64-bit mode.
 Although I contributed a fix that allows it to compile in 32-bit mode, this is untested and unsupported, may not work at all, and almost certainly will have at least some major issues and should not be attempted in production.

 ### Non-stable Native
 The current version of rocksdb that makes this possible is not yet released and so this will currently build straight off the last commit I selected from the rocksdb master branch.
-Don't use this in production yet.
+Don't use this in production unless you'd be comfortable using the master branch of rocksdb in production

 ## Extras

-This project also contains a build script for building the rocksdb library on Windows, which is useful on its own.
-(It also builds Linux and Mac, but these are natively supported and so are not difficult)
+Windows Build Script: Building rocksdb for Windows is hard; this project contains a build script to make it easy.

 ## Building Native Library

-This repository includes scripts to enable you to build the native library.
-For now you must build them yourself but prebuilt binaries are expected to eventually be hosted.
+Pre-built native binaries can be downloaded from the releases page.
+You may also build them yourself.

 (This is not a native C# library and the difficulty of a potential native C# library almost certainly far exceeds any usefulness of such a thing and so is not planned and will probably never exist).

 This is now buildable on Windows thanks to the Bing team at Microsoft who are actively using rocksdb.
-Rocksdb-sharp should work on any platform if the native library is available.
+Rocksdb-sharp should work on any platform provided the native unmanaged library is available.

 ### Windows Native Build Instructions